 Our goal is to ensure the quality of life of those who live, work and visit Transylvania County by promoting safety in the regulation of the construction, use and occupancy of buildings and by taking a customer oriented approach to finding educated, cost effective solutions.

 The following amendment went into effect March 1, 2017.
-It will affect a lot of sewer piping installations.
+It will affect sewer piping installations.

 306.2.4 Tracer wire.
 For plastic sewer piping, an insulated copper tracer wire or other approved conductor shall be installed adjacent to and over the full length of the piping.
 Access shall be provided to the tracer wire or the tracer wire shall terminate at the cleanout between the building drain and building sewer.
 The tracer wire size shall be not less than 14 AWG and the insulation type shall be listed for direct burial.